ove/ove-docs/docs/USAGE.md

 However, in a much larger OVE installation with many monitors, opening browser windows may be sufficiently time-consuming for automation to be worthwhile.

-In a Windows environment, a [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/powershell-scripting) script can be used to launch full-screen browsers with the correct URLs.
-In a Linux or MacOS environment, a [Bash](https://linux.die.net/man/1/bash) script can be used to launch full-screen browsers with the correct URLs.
-In a MacOS environment, [AppleScript](https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/introduction/ASLR_intro.html) can be used as an alternative to [Bash](https://linux.die.net/man/1/bash).
+On Windows, a [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/powershell-scripting) script can be used to launch full-screen browsers with the correct URLs.
+On Linux, a [Bash](https://linux.die.net/man/1/bash) script can be used.
+On MacOS, either [Bash](https://linux.die.net/man/1/bash) or [AppleScript](https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/introduction/ASLR_intro.html) could be used.

 ## Launching OVE Apps